City Tunnel (Malmö): Signalling

 Trains in the City Tunnel will be controlled by the new ERTMS signalling system, a new European standard simplifying operations across national borders.
 Due to delays in equipment installation for integration between ERTMS and the older Swedish and (especially) Danish systems, there is a temporary arrangement using ATC.
-In 2012 (tentatively), when all trains using the City Tunnel are retrofitted, ATC will be removed and ERTMS deployed.
-Since ERTMS is already installed and tested, the changeover can be done overnight.
+There is currently no set date for when the switch to ERTMS will be done.